federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 ```

 In the nodePostgres folder zip the _nodejs_ folder inside.
 You should see nodejs.zip inside the nodePostgres folder.
-In the AWS Lambda Console, click the _≡ Menu_ at top left, select _Layers_ and create a new layer uploading the nodejs.zip file that we have created before with Node.js 12.x as Compatible Runtime.
+In the AWS Lambda Console, click the _≡ Menu_ at the top left, select _Layers_, and create a new layer uploading the nodejs.zip file that we have created before with Node.js 12.x as Compatible Runtime.
 We are now ready to write our Lambda function from scratch, using Node.js 12.x as Runtime.
 Using an NPM package in Lambda Layers works the same way as plain Node.js. `require(‘pg’)` works as expected because the NPM module `pg` is already packaged in the nodePostgres Lambda Layer.
-Before to write the code we have to import the layer previously created and fill the PGDATABASE, PGHOST, PGPASSWORD, PGPORT, PGUSER environment variables using the informations given before by AWS RDS.
+Before writing the code we have to import the layer previously created and fill the PGDATABASE, PGHOST, PGPASSWORD, PGPORT, PGUSER environment variables using the information given before by AWS RDS.
 The necessary code to save the input of the function in a table in the database is the following:

 ```